0 Part Course |

 • Relationships with clients or customers

-• Investments in the bank
+• Investments in the bank conclude this section of the Islamic financial planning course

-Islamic Financial Planner Course: Case Studies
+Case Studies

-An experienced professional with over 30 years of expertise in the financial services industry delivers Redcliffe Training's courses on Islamic finance.
+An experienced professional with over 30 years of expertise in the financial services industry delivers Redcliffe's courses on Islamic finance.
 He is a seasoned educator and has delivered comprehensive courses for over a decade.

 With 22 years at HSBC Bank Middle East (1991–2013), he brings a wealth of knowledge and practical insights to his sessions.
 The trainer’s professional journey began at HSBC.
 He started as a credit analyst and then advanced to several senior Relationship Manager roles.
 His tenure at this global institution enabled him to build a solid foundation in banking.
 He gained a diverse skill set across various sectors.
+Over time, he developed specialised expertise in Commercial Banking.
+This was focusing on areas such as:

 • Corporate Lending